janvda/docker-kodi/README.md

 4. Exit the shell (command `exit`) - this will assure that kodi keeps on running.

+## Kodi-remote app

+Using the **Official Kodi Remote** app from App Store you can control Kodi.

+To use this you first need to enable "remote" control in Kodi
+1. via Settings >Services > Control:
+   1. web server > Allow remote control via HTTP
+   2. Application Control > Allow remote control from applications on other systems.

 ## TED add-on installation

 1. install the zip version you find in the `/add-ons/` folder